-Who Are We?We at Restoration, sometimes also called UUCR, are a diverse and genuinely friendly group of people.
+Who Are We?We at Restoration, sometimes also called UUCR, are a religiously diverse, intentionally multi-cultural faith community, chartered in 1820 in Philadelphia and based im Mount Airy since 1938.
 Join us for Sunday services each week in our air-conditioned sanctuary at 11 am and for our coffee hour afterwards.
 Sunday school and child care are available.
 Summer services are followed by a potluck coffee hour.

 Restoration is now Handicapped Accessible!

 Restoration features a ramp to the main sanctuary and a recently completed wheelchair lift to the Social Hall beneath.
 A handicapped restroom has been created on the lower level to make our Fellowship Hall more accessible to our congregants, visitors and renters.
 CHECK HERE for photos.

 Some of us after coffee hour on a sunny Sunday.
 CLICK HERE for an enlargement.

 We welcome people from any religious background who seek personal and spiritual growth in an extended family atmosphere.

 Our denomination has no creed or doctrinal tests.
 All who are in sympathy with our beliefs and are willing to join us in supporting the goals of this church and the principles of the Unitarian Universalist Association are welcomed into membership.

 Restoration is a Social Justice Loving Congregation!